-They make any room feel complete, warm and luxurious.
+They can also make any room feel complete, warm and luxurious.
 You can be so original, creative and profitable at the same time.

 This year I saw a lot of contemporary elements coming back in the window fashion industry.
 Cleaner lines, less pattern, more texture and definitely more style.

 Here are ten of my favorite window treatments design trends from this year: